The domestic dog is an incredibly variable species. In human hands, they’re downright pliable.

 You’ll need to start by finding the tamest wolves you can…

-While scientists continue to debate the precise origin of domestic dogs, as well as the details of the intertwined paths our species have traveled, the broad strokes are pretty clear.
+Scientists continue to debate the precise origin of domestic dogs, but the broad strokes are pretty clear.

-Somewhere between 50,000 and 100,000 years ago, some wolves began hanging around humans (others continued doing wolf stuff, and still others tried other things that didn’t prove effective).
+Somewhere between 15,000 and 40,000 years ago, some wolves began hanging around humans (others continued doing wolf stuff, and still others tried things that didn’t prove effective).

 This afforded them the opportunity to scavenge discarded food and leftovers.
-In essence, humans started serving as a reliable source of supplemental calories, thereby increasing their ability to survive – a trait biologist call fitness.
-On balance, Mother Nature smiles upon those who increase their fitness.
+Humans began serving as a reliable source of supplemental calories, thereby increasing their ability to survive – a trait biologist call fitness.
+Mother Nature tends to smile upon those who increase their fitness.

 But this wasn’t a one-way relationship — humans benefitted from the wolves hanging around too.